 Should You Put Dean’s List on Resume?

 Dean’s list on resume should be included next to your Grade Point Average (GPA).
-There is some debate over whether it should be included or not, as some professionals consider it redundant and unnecessary resume-padding or stuffing.
+There is some debate over whether it should be included or not.
+Some professionals consider it redundant, unnecessary resume-padding.
 This guide will show you how to put the dean’s list on your resume and weigh the pros and cons of including it.
-CFI’s recommendation is to include it if you achieved it all semesters (to demonstrate academic consistency), and otherwise to exclude it.
+CFI’s recommendation is to include it if you achieved it all semesters (to demonstrate academic consistency).
+Otherwise, exclude it.

-There are many advantages of including this honor in your job application, which are discussed below.
+There are many advantages of including this honor in your job application.

 - Demonstrates strong academic performance

 - Shows a consistent level of performance if achieved all semesters

 - Adds another credential and honor to your resume

 - Depending on the school or employer, it may be extra valuable if the GPA requirement for Dean’s List is especially high

 Cons of Adding Dean’s List on Resume